“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” – Dr. Seuss.

 ♦Nightmare Relationship Partners♦

 Some people find calculus easier than relationships, and that is because relationships are a lot like houses, wild-fires, and job applications: difficult and confusing.
-When our relationships crack and split at the foundation, we seldom know why; when we immediately click with someone, we cannot seem to put our finger on the spark that ignited a so wild, out-of-control, and passionate connection; and, when we date someone crazy, we are almost always left dumbfounded and clueless as to how we hired someone more nuts than a cashew to hold our hearts.
+When our relationships crack and split at the foundation, we seldom know why; when we immediately click with someone, we cannot seem to put our finger on the spark that ignited a so wild, out-of-control, and passionate connection; and, when we date someone crazy, we are almost always left dumbfounded and clueless as to how that happened

 Now, a number of things can be said about the nightmare relationship partner; for instance, we could point out all the errors they make that lead to the collapse of the relationship.
 And we might even learn a thing or two from doing so.
 However, I think it is more fruitful to avoid the toxic relationship altogether, and so we will talk about just exactly why it is you got into a relationship with a nightmare partner, to begin with.